 The newspapers are printed in a batch (or 'print run') onto one giant roll of newsprint, which is then cut and folded by machine into individual newspapers.
 We print all the orders of one type (e.g. 55 gsm or salmon) together before changing the roll to a different type of paper.

-Most digital newspapers are delivered within 1-5 working days in the UK and overseas.
-It is possible to print hundreds of copies digitally but after around 300-500 copies, it’s usually more cost-effective to print traditionally.
+We print and deliver digital newspapers in 1 - 6 days to the UK and overseas.
+It is possible to print hundreds of copies digitally but after around 300 - 500 copies, it’s usually more cost-effective to print traditionally.

 What we call traditional newspaper printing uses a web-offset press, just like most daily newspapers.
 The traditional press is huge - it's designed to print thousands of newspapers at a time.
 As it's such a large press, it is not cost-effective to print less than 300 copies traditionally.
 In fact, most newspaper printers won't print less than 1,000 at a time.